gingerly-ui/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- locates a character in a string
+ gets the length of a prefix substring